 Tax season!
 For accountants, it’s the most wonderful time of the year.
 For the rest of us, it’s … sometimes a challenge.
 You’ve sifted through the mail, and finally got that one last document needed.
-You’ve read our latest blog post from Karen Carr Brady, CFP®, on whether to call in an accountant or go DIY.
+You’ve read our blog post by Karen Carr Brady, CFP®, on whether to call in an accountant or go DIY.
 And you’ve decided to go DIY.
 Great!
 You’re ready to file your taxes.
 What’s next?

 What are my Options to File Taxes Myself?